CarInsurance.com Insights

 “USAA products and services are available to active military, veterans who retired or separated from the U.S. military with an Honorable or General Under Honorable Conditions discharge, and spouses and children of active military and veteran members,” says Tiffany Ryan, vice president of auto insurance for USAA in San Antonio.

 Veterans and current military members must sign up to become USAA members, after which they can extend membership to their spouse, children or stepchildren.
-From there, membership can be passed down to a grandchild if the parent also is a member.
+Membership can be passed down to a grandchild if the parent is also a member.

 Check out this guide to USAA eligibility.